basarat/demo-generics/script.md

 ```
 Bugs like this can be hard to track down but with generics you can offload that work to the compiler.

-You can also use generics to contrain members of a simple function e.g.
+You can also use generics to constrain members of a simple function e.g.
 * a reverse function for an array `T` will also return an array of `T`
 * within the function we simply clone the array using `slice` and return the reversed version of the cloned array.